-Are there foods and drinks I should avoid?
+Are there foods and drinks I need to avoid?

 There are no specific foods that you need to avoid while taking methotrexate.
 However, methotrexate may reduce your ability to fight infection.
 Therefore, it's best to avoid unpasteurised milk and soft cheeses.

-It is also best to avoid having too much caffeine (contained in coffee, tea, some soft drinks and chocolate).
-This is because caffeine can stop your methotrexate from working as well as it should.
+It's also best to avoid having too much caffeine (contained in coffee, tea, some soft drinks and chocolate).
+This is because caffeine can stop methotrexate from working as well as it should.

 Will it affect my contraception?

-However, if methotrexate makes you vomit or have severe diarrhoea for more than 24 hours, your contraceptive pills may not protect you from pregnancy.
+However, if methotrexate makes you sick (vomit) or have severe diarrhoea for more than 24 hours, your contraceptive pills may not protect you from pregnancy.
 Look on the pill packet to find out what to do.

 Will it affect my fertility?

 Methotrexate is not recommended in pregnancy or while trying for a baby.